-Social Security Tips (W-2)
+Social Security Tips

-What Are Social Security Tips?
+What are Social Security tips?

 Social Security tips are the discretionary earnings (tips) an employee receives from customers that are reported on their W-2 and subject to Social Security taxes.
 This includes cash tips, credit/debit tip charges, and non-cash tips.

-What Qualifies as a Tip?
+What qualifies as a Social Security tip?

 - They are not mandated for, or coerced from, the customer.